wucke13/async-mavlink/README.md

 # async-mavlink

-Async adapter for the [mavlink](https://docs.rs/mavlink/) lib
+Async adapter for the [mavlink](https://docs.rs/mavlink/) crate

-The mavlink lib offers a low level API for MAVLink connections.
-This crate offers a thin async API on top of that.
-The main addition is a subscribe based communication model, where the user can subscribe to a certain type of message.
-In order for this to function, it is necessary to execute the even loop of the connector as task.
-This library however aims to be executor independent, e.g. it should work with all executors.
+The mavlink crate offers a low level API for MAVLink connections.
+This crate adds a thin async API on top of that.
+The most important feature is a subscribe based communication model.
+It allows the user to subscribe to a certain type of message.
+All subsequent messages of that type then can be received in a async stream.
+In order for this to function, it is necessary to execute the event loop of the connector as a task.
+This crate aims to be executor independent, e.g. it should work with all async executors.

-This library so far is a proof of concept.
+This so far is only a proof of concept.
 While it might serve your usecase well, expect things to break.
 Contributions and suggestions are wellcome!

 ## Example: Pulling all Parameters from a Vehicle

-In this example we will utilize the subscribe method to collect all parameters of the vehicle.
+In this example the subscribe method is utilized to collect all parameters of the vehicle.

 ```rust
 use std::collections::HashMap;